everton-araujo/study-diary/Rocketseat/NextLevelWeek/Happy/README.md

 Next level week it's a event that only be live for one week. <br>
 A new video is released every day from monday to friday.
 With lives every day. <br>
-On this one was builded the Happy application.
+On this one was builded the <strong>Happy</strong> application.
 An application to register and show orphanages to users.

 ### Techs used: